top of page

 Details

-May–June for flowers; late September–October for foliage
+May–June for flowers, September–October for foliage

 Average B&B rate

-Hot buttered lobster rolls, cider doughnuts, and craft IPAs
+Lobster rolls, cider doughnuts, craft beer

 Getting around